GodsTime2023/NexisLexisSerenityBDDProject/README.md

-Running the tests under Maven
-To run the tests with Maven, open a command window and run:

-./mvnw clean verify

-Viewing the reports
-The command above when executed will produce a Serenity test report in the target/site/serenity directory.

 Tech Stack: Serenity BDD with JAVA.
 Framework Design: Created a Maven project with all required dependencies copied over from the Serenity cucumber starter project.
 Please ensure all dependencies are loaded before running the test.
 All dependencies are available in pom.xml file